Fight Stigma

 Who is affected by behavioral health disorders?

-One in five Americans live with a mental health condition.
+1 in 5 Americans live with a mental health condition.
 It is not specific to gender, income, athletic ability, intelligence, or geographic area.
 Mental illness can affect anyone.

 Mental Health: Everyone Has It!

 Mental illness is a leading cause of disability in the United States.
 The mental health of all people is vital to everyone’s overall health and well-being.
-Mental health conditions are not only common, they are treatable and often preventable.
-Persons of all ages, races, ethnicities, and socio-economic backgrounds may experience a mental illness in their lifetime.
+Mental health conditions are not only common; they are treatable and often preventable.
+Persons of all ages, races, ethnicities and socio-economic background may experience a mental illness in their lifetime.

 You Can Help Fight Stigma

-The words we use to describe mental health, mental illness, and treatment are critical to fighting—and ending stigma.
+The words we use to describe mental health, mental illness, and treatment are critical to fighting—and ending—stigma.
 By simply changing the words you use, you can help someone who may feel shame about seeking help for a mental illness.
-The right words show respect for the experience that someone else is living.
+The right words show respect for the experience that someone else is experiencing.

 • Know the facts about mental illness and substance use disorders.